Jonathan Howe

-Jonathan Trumbull Howe (born August 24, 1935) is a retired four-star United States Navy admiral, and was the Special Representative for Somalia to United Nations Secretary-General Boutros Boutros-Ghali from March 9, 1993, succeeding Ismat Kittani from Iraq, until his resignation in February 1994.
+Jonathan Trumbull Howe (born August 24, 1935) is a retired four-star United States Navy admiral.
+He was the Special Representative for Somalia to United Nations Secretary-General Boutros Boutros-Ghali from March 9, 1993, succeeding Ismat Kittani from Iraq, until his resignation in February 1994.
 During his time in Somalia he oversaw UNOSOM II operations including the 'Bloody Monday' raid which killed dozens and was a decisive turning point in the UNSOM II mission.

 Howe was also the former Deputy National Security Advisor in the first Bush Administration.
-He currently is Executive Director of The Arthur Vining Davis Foundations.
+He was also President of The Arthur Vining Davis Foundations.

 Early life and education

-Howe is a 1957 graduate of the United States Naval Academy, and earned Master of Arts, Master of Arts in Law and Diplomacy, and Doctor of Philosophy degrees from the Fletcher School of Law and Diplomacy at Tufts University from 1968 to 1969.
+Howe is a 1957 graduate of the United States Naval Academy at Annapolis, Maryland, and earned Master of Arts, Master of Arts in Law and Diplomacy, and Doctor of Philosophy degrees from the Fletcher School of Law and Diplomacy at Tufts University from 1968 to 1969.

-Naval service
+Naval and government service

+Howe's naval career spanned nearly 36 years and included sea assignments and commands on nuclear submarines and surface warships.

+He began his career with the U.S. Navy in 1958 assigned to the USS Bremerton.

+Howe's early years in the Navy were spent in submarines.

+He served from 1962–1964 as a nuclear engineer on the USS George Washington (SSBN-598), the first U.S. operational ballistic missile submarine.
+Following that assignment, he served as Engineering Officer on the USS Patrick Henry (SSBN-599) from 1965–1967.

+Howe's naval surface ship commands included the USS Berkeley (DDG-15) (1974–1975), Destroyer Squadron 31 (1977–1978), and Cruiser-Destroyer Group Three (1984–1986) and aircraft carrier Battle Group Foxtrot.

+Howe was Military Assistant to the Assistant to the President for National Security Affairs from 1969–1974.
+His contributions centered on military intelligence sharing and reinforcing the U.S.-China relationship during the Cold War.
+Howe accompanied Henry A. Kissinger on one of the Nixon administration's initial trips to China in October 1971.
+He also accompanied President Richard M. Nixon on the historic presidential visit to China in February 1972.